Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 #### Sign In and Sign Out Page Validation

-* Test: HTML markup for the the following pages using W3Validator:
+* Test: HTML Sign In and Sign out pages using W3Validator:
-1.

-    * Result: .
+    * Result: No errors or warnings found.

-(Image)

 * Test: I have also tested the App's URL via Django Unit Testing.

-    * Result: .
+    * Result: No errors found.

 (Image)

-* Test: Checked the code using gitpod's python validator and pep8.

-    * Result: .

 ### Blog